realA10001986/Dash-Gauges/DIY/README.md

 Tested meter options and configuration:
 - Standard VU meter (Simpson 49L, 142): Internally unmodified.
 R5=330R, R6=3k3; R11 bridged as the 6V incandescent light bulbs need to resistor.
 Gauge Type setting "Standard VU-Meter".
-- Simpson model 49 voltmeter 0-50V DC (SK 525-447): Internal resistor needs to be bridged.
+- Simpson model 49 voltmeter 0-50V DC: Internal resistor needs to be bridged.
 R5=bridged, R6=5k6; R11 depends on user's design of illumination.
 Gauge Type setting "Generic Analog (0-5V)".
+- Simpson model 49 ammeter 0-250mA DC: Internal coil in the rear needs to be removed (no need to take the meter apart; cut the two wires leading from the terminals towards the center, the coil will fall out then; be sure to bend down the remaining stubs so that they don't touch anything), the resistor can remain.
+R6=1k0.
+Gauge type setting "Generic Analog (0-5V)".

+Unusable:
+- Simpson model 49 voltmeter 0-250V AC.

 Most Simpson meters have a drop-shaped pointer top which I was not able to remove (in fact, I didn't even try; I don't think the pointer top would have ended up properly straight); although I mounted the "Empty" light as high on the scale as possible, the pointer was still too long and collided with the light.
 My solution was to change the bends of the pointer where it leaves the driving mechanism more into an "S" shape, and I could thereby make it ever so short enough to pass the light.
 Another way would be to cut off the drop part, but that would make the pointer a tad too short in my opinion.